This is your call to join the circular economy – are you with us?

-Partnerships Lead and Head of Homes
+Partnerships Lead & Homes Consultant

 Charlotte is an award-winning designer who is known for her unique use of colour and curated interior design.
 She has launched a variety of high-profile collaborations with brands including Sofa.com, Made.com, Hillary's Blinds and Westfield from her private practice and worked closely with Emily in the early stages of Furnishing Futures’ development on home design and brand partnerships.